-As an Agency of the Scottish Government, and in line with the Procurement Reform (Scotland) Act 2014, Transport Scotland's has reviewed and updated its Procurement Strategy to ensure that it continues to support the Scottish Government's goals.
-Transport Scotland's Procurement Strategy is aligned to the National Transport Strategy (NTS2) and sets out the strategic direction of Transport Scotland's procurement activity for 2020-2021 taking account of our legal obligations, ensuring that we make the best use of public money, whilst protecting our climate and improving lives.
+As an agency of the Scottish Government, and in line with the Procurement Reform (Scotland) Act 2014, Transport Scotland has reviewed and updated its Procurement Strategy to ensure that it continues to support the Scottish Government's goals.
+Transport Scotland's Procurement Strategy sets out the strategic direction of Transport Scotland's procurement activity for 2021-2022 taking account of our legal obligations, ensuring that we make the best use of public money, whilst protecting our climate and improving lives.

-Transport Scotland publishes an Annual Procurement Report on the performance of Transport Scotland's regulated procurements, with the last one published in January 2020.
+Transport Scotland publishes an Annual Procurement Report on the performance of Transport Scotland's regulated procurements, with the last one published in January 2021.